 Earning an Indigenous Maps, Films, Rights and Land Claims associate certificate is an excellent choice for current professionals who need to develop skills in the area of Indigenous land claims in order to enhance their career.
 It is also a must-have addition to a bachelor's degree for anyone wishing to pursue a career in politics, education, human rights, public administration, international development, or Aboriginal support.

 View the entrance requirements in the UFV Academic Calendar

 Current UFV students should submit any official (sealed) postsecondary transcripts from other institutions to the Office of the Registrar and should apply through their myUFV student account.
 Letter of Intent can be emailed directly to firstname.lastname@example.org.

 Applicants will be assessed/weighted according to the following criteria:

 Note: Applicants must score 45 out of 60 for acceptance into the certificate.

 Applicants who are already university students as described in the entrance requirements above must take the courses for academic alphanumeric credit; applicants admitted as non-university students as described in the entrance requirements may complete the certificate on a straight credit/no credit (i.e. CR/NCR) basis.

 Students will also have followed appropriate protocols for cultural, educational, and safety reasons, participated in field trips, met project deadlines, and been willing to participate in a self-evaluation.

-Any student successfully completing all three courses in the certificate with the equivalent of a minimum letter grade of C in each course will be eligible to receive the certificate.
+Any student successfully completing all three courses in the associate certificate with the equivalent of a minimum letter grade of C in each course will be eligible to receive the certificate.
 Students may be able to use the certificate courses to satisfy requirements for the UFV Bachelor of Arts degree.
 Those wishing to apply credit towards other UFV bachelor degrees should check with their program advisor to determine applicability.